ibm-cloud-docs/secure-enterprise/deploy-regions.md

 1. In the **Details** section, review the information and make sure the `Example Corp infrastructure dev` environment is selected.
 1. From the **Security** section, confirm that the correct authentication method is selected based on what you added to the environment.
 1. During validation, a Code Risk Analyzer scan is run on your architecture, which includes a compliance scan based on a set of controls. `Example Corp's infrastructure` doesn't include any applicable controls, but you can set up your own attachment through {{site.data.keyword.compliance_short}} if you want to.
 For more information, see [Configuring the architecture](/docs/secure-enterprise?topic=secure-enterprise-config-project#how-to-config).
 Select **Architecture default** if you don't want to use your own attachment from {{site.data.keyword.compliance_short}}.
-1. From the **Configure architecture** section, enter values for the required input variables for the deployable architecture configuration:
+1. From the **Inputs** section, enter values for the required input variables for the deployable architecture configuration:

     1. Enter `us-south` as the `prefix` to use for naming conventions.
     1. Select **Default** as the `existing_resource_group_name`.